Epigram (newspaper)

 All students at the university are encouraged to write for the paper, with hundreds of students contributing each year.
-Each section of the paper has a weekly publicised meeting to discuss and allocate stories for the next edition - there are opportunities to join each section team at the Freshers' Fair at the beginning of the year or by emailing the relevant section editor.
+There are opportunities to join each section at the Freshers' Fair at the beginning of the year, or by emailing the relevant section editor.

+Political stance

-Political stanceEpigram often attempts to be the voice of the students in a debate.
+Epigram often attempts to be the voice of the students in a debate.
 In November 2006 Epigram published appeals from history students decrying the new teaching system that was to be implemented.
 This brought the issue to a much wider stage including several national broadsheet newspapers.
-The story first published in Epigram was picked up by The Times newspaper and the BBCBristol students angry at tuition cuts | Special Reports | EducationGuardian.co.uk The Telegraph cites Epigram in stating the History students were made aware of the courses structure before starting the course.
+The story first published in Epigram was picked up by The Times newspaper and the BBC The Telegraph cites Epigram in stating the History students were made aware of the courses structure before starting the course.

 The paper took a similar pro-student stance when an Epigram story focusing on students becoming lap dancers and one Bristol University student selling their eggs to fertility clinics to reduce levels of student debt was picked up by the BBC.
-An Epigram report into drugs use at the university was similarly was picked up by the BBC.
+An Epigram report into drugs use at the university was similarly picked up by the BBC.
 In 2011, Epigram revealed that the university planned to scrap bursaries (before a partial U-turn), a story which was later picked up by The Guardian.
 In 2012, using freedom of information requests, Epigram discovered that Bristol University's vice-chancellor had endorsed a privatised fee scheme in which banks or other investors would buy a proportion of students' future earnings in return for paying their tuition.
 This story was subsequently picked up by The Times.

-In the 2014–15 academic year, Epigram has so far had a total of 12 stories picked up by national news outlets, including The Independent, The Daily Telegraph and The Huffington Post, and three by The Bristol Post.
+In the 2014–15 academic year, Epigram had a total of 12 stories picked up by national news outlets, including The Independent, The Daily Telegraph and The Huffington Post, and three by The Bristol Post.